 “The design accommodates a wide range of individual preferences and abilities.”

-- Scroll-Jacking: The arguments against scroll-jacking are often in line with this principle.
-If you take away the user’s ability to navigate your website at their own speed, they may not have time to take everything in.
+- Scroll Hijacking (aka.
+Scrolljacking): When you take control of ‘how’ a user naturally expects to scroll up/down a page, they may not have time to take everything in.
 This can get frustrating, causing them to leave.

 - Text Resizing: Allow for the sizing up and down of text in your layouts.
 A simple browser or OS text adjustment shouldn’t ruin your beautifully crafted application.